coder-finance/dao/coder.finance/Development.md

 _20 Aug 2022_
 diesel-rs but on coder dao. github is social platform but no incetives and you don't own. imagine you have payrol based on your contributions.

+_4 Sep 2022_
+Anthony continues to work on proposal status page in the FE.
+Anthony will work on automation logic (basic level).
+Oleg will work on voting page.